-A dynamic DSE risk assessment must be undertaken each and every time you set up your DSE based on the principles learnt.
+Staff are responsible for undertaking a dynamic DSE risk assessment must be each and every time they set up their DSE based on the principles learnt.

 Staff have responsibility for adjusting furniture and equipment to meet their needs at all workstations, including agile spaces, hubs, hot desking and home working environments and to adopt good practice at all workstations utilised in the course of their work including agile spaces, hubs, hot desking and home working environments.